Background pattern

 Figure A

-Materials not included in the pack (Figure B):
+MATERIALS NOT Included in the Packaging (Figure B):

-Sharps container for safe disposal of needles and syringes
+Containers for the disposal of sharp and cutting objects for the safe disposal of used needles and syringes

 Figure B

-Place all the elements you need for an injection on a flat, clean and well-lit surface, such as a table.
+Place all the items you need for an injection on a flat, clean, and well-lit surface, such as a table.

 HOW TO ADMINISTER THE INJECTION